grzesiek/git_compound/README.md

 *   It is possible to create multiple manifest files (`Compoundfile`, `.gitcompound` or something else) and build them when necessary.

-*   Building manifest create lockfile (locking components on specific commit SHA).
-When lockfile is present if will be used each time `build` command is invoked.

 *   Manifests can declare dependencies on different versions of components using different version strategies (Rubygems-like version, tag, branch or explicit SHA).